smaccioni/smaccioni/README.md

 👋 Hi, I’m Stef

-🚀 Tech Recruiter for HENI!
+🚀 Tech Recruiter @ HENI!

-👀 I’m interested in speaking to talented Engineers
+👀 I’m interested in speaking to talented Developers

 🌱 I’m currently learning about Blockchain and NFTs!